datakreese/deep-learning-challenge/README.md

 # Overview
 This neural network analyzes organizations applying for funding through the Alphabet Soup Nonprofit.
 The model predicts the likelihood of success for each grant.

+# Data Preprocessing
+- Model Target: "IS_SUCCESSFUL" column
-- Preprocessing
+- Model Features:

-The data is preprocessed by dropping ID columns, simplifying features within the application types, and sorting classification fields.
-Categorical data is encoded while numeric data is scaled before testing and training groups are split.
-The target column can be identified as "IS_SUCCESSFUL".
+- Variables removed: ID columns

-- Evaluating the Model
+# Compiling, Training, and Evaluating the Model
+- How many neurons, layers, and activation functions did you select for your neural network model, and why?

-The final model has two hidden layers with 9 nodes for layer one, and 3 nodes for layer two.
-The goal in mind was 75% which was not achieved after several shifts.
-Previous iterations included more nodes on layer 2 and nadam vs adam optimizers with no significant change in result.
+The initial model has two hidden layers with 9 nodes for layer one, and 3 nodes for layer two, while sigmoid and relu activations were chosen based on their design for binary predictions.

+# What steps did you take in your attempts to increase model performance?
+# Optimization 1
+The initial run included 2 hidden layers, relu & sigmoid activation, with 100 epochs.
+Results:
+- Loss: 55.4%
+- Accuracy: 72.2%

+# Optimization 2
+The change was adding more neurons to the existing hidden layers to identify whether the previous model was oversimplifying.
+Results:
+- Loss: 55.8%
-- Results
+- Accuracy: 72.1%

+# Optimization 3
+The change was adding "elu" as the activation instead of "relu" to avoid the dying relu problem.
+Results:
-Loss: 55%
+- Loss: 55.5%
-Accuracy: 72%
+- Accuracy: 72.4%
-Epochs: 100

 # Application
-I would not recommend using this model before further troubleshooting for higher accuracy and efficiency.

-# Usage
+Stakeholder opinion would be needed to determine whether this model is fit for deployment.
+The non-profit would need further risk analysis for the loss of more than 25% of it's investments having unexpected outcomes.